Did you land on this page because you are engagement ring shopping (or window shopping)?

 Like the emerald cut, a princess cut is a variation on a geometric shape.
 While the top of the stone is a square or rectangle, the bottom side comes down to a point.
 This inverted pyramid shape is due to the beveled cut, which creates multiple beautiful facets.
 A relatively new shape, the princess cut originated in the 1960s and quickly became the second most popular shape for engagement rings, behind the round shaped stone.

 At Plateau Jewelers, creating custom masterpieces is our specialty.
-If you aren’t sure which diamond shape is right for you or can’t find exactly what you are looking for, we’d love to talk about creating a custom design wedding band to match your exact desires for you.
+If you aren’t sure which diamond shape is right for you or can’t find exactly what you are looking for, we’d love to talk about creating a custom design wedding band to match your exact desires.
 Learn more here.

 “I am blown away with the rings I had custom made.
 I didn’t know what the process was but everything was above and beyond anything I thought.
 I can’t wait for my next piece we make!
 Thank you So much!!!” — Luna M. on Yelp